 Local Laws help protect the amenity of the Green Wedge.
-The local laws are listed below.
+The Local Laws are listed below and details are in the Amenity Local Law document in Related Information at the bottom of the page.

 See details on the burning off page